Royal Dornoch Golf Club

 Royal Dornoch Golf Club is a golf club in Dornoch, Sutherland, Scotland.
 It is generally referred to as Royal Dornoch.
 The club has two 18-hole courses: the Championship Course and the Struie Course.
-The older Championship Course is a links course located on the Dornoch Firth.
+Both are links courses located on the Dornoch Firth.

 Royal Dornoch has never hosted any of the modern professional tournaments.
-The British Amateur Championship was held there in 1985 and the Scottish Amateur in 1993, 2000, and 2012.
-The Women's and Men's Senior Amateur championships will be held at Royal Dornoch in 2022.
+The British Amateur Championship was held there in 1985 and the Scottish Amateur in 1993, 2000, 2012, and 2023.
+The Women's and Men's Senior Amateur championships were held there in 2022.

-The Championship Course was ranked No. 3 on the 2007 Golf Digest list of Top 100 International (outside U.S.) courses.
+The Championship Course was ranked No. 2 on the 2024/24 Golf Digest list of Top 100 International (outside U.S.) courses.
 David Brice, of Golf International, called it the "king of Scottish links courses".

-The internationally renowned Championship Course at Royal Dornoch Golf Club was named No. 1 in the world by the online golf reservation service golfscape.
+It was named No. 1 in the world by the online golf reservation service Golfscape..